Laparoscopic Adrenalectomy (Adrenal Gland Surgery)

 Prior to the development of the procedure known as laparoscopic adrenalectomy, the removal of an adrenal gland consisted of a moderate to large incision and a hospital stay of three to seven days.
 With laparoscopic adrenalectomy, surgery occurs through three or four small incisions measuring less than 0.5 inches.

-Most patients go home the day after surgery with minimal pain and many return to work within seven to 10 days.
+Most patients go home the same day or the day after surgery with minimal pain, and many return to work within seven to 10 days.